Ensuring Your Child Is Given an Individualized Education Program

 - Yearly educational goals for your child

-- How those goals will be measure by teachers, administrators and counselors
+- How those goals will be measured by teachers, administrators, and counselors

 - Support services, modifications and accommodations – through a Section 504 Plan or not – that the school will make or provide to assist your child in reaching those annual goals

 - Any accommodations or dispensations your child will be given for standardized tests

 - Transitioning plans in case the child needs to move to another school

 - Transitioning plans for teens who are almost ready to leave school, so they can prepare for their lives post-high school

 Under the law, any child who exhibits signs of having special needs deserves a chance to be tested, and Tennessee’s public school teachers and administrators must broach the subject of testing if they deem it necessary.
 Furthermore, parents may request testing for their children.
 If a child is eligible for assistance, an IEP must be created.
 If the school fails to test your child, fails to create an IEP, or fails to follow through on that IEP, you may be able to bring a lawsuit against the school board or district on behalf of your child.

 Education lawsuits like these are very complex; you want a school law attorney who has the knowledge and resources to build a successful case and the drive to fight aggressively on your behalf.
 Attorney Craft is one such attorney.
 For more than 40 years, he has represented people in Nashville whose rights have been infringed upon.
 Attorney Craft can serve as your child’s advocate in IEP, Section 504, or due process meetings, and can build a proactive and competent strategy should you choose to pursue a civil lawsuit.
 Let us help you help your child’s future by fighting for your child’s right to an education.

 Learn more about your options of your child’s IEP is not being followed